PascalFewi/PascalFewi/README.md

 # 👋 Hi, I’m Pascal!
 Studying Computer Science at ETH Zürich

-I'm interested in analyzing and visualizing data as well as Computer Vision.
+I'm interested in ML, AI, as well as Computer Vision.
 Usually about my favorite Sports (football / cycling) or more recently also on prediciton markets.

 Currently working on making my bachelor thesis "Pose Estimation for Bike Fitting" available.